w3c/wai-intro-wcag/new-in-21.md

     <li><p><span class="issue">Works well:</span><span><q>This website buttons are big enough  that I don't hit the wrong button even when I'm riding on the bumpy bus.</q></span></p></li>
   </ul>
 </div>
-<p><a href="https://www.w3.org/WAI/WCAG21/Understanding/target-size.html">Understanding Target Size {% include_cached different.html %}</a></p>
+<p><a href="https://www.w3.org/WAI/WCAG21/Understanding/target-size.html">Understanding Target Size</a></p>

 ### 2.5.6 Concurrent Input Mechanisms (AAA)

 <blockquote class="sc">
-  <p>Web content does not restrict use of input modalities available on a platform except where the restriction is <a href="https://www.w3.org/TR/WCAG21/#dfn-essential" data-link-type="dfn">essential {% include_cached different.html %}</a>, required to ensure the security of the content, or required to respect user settings.</p>
+  <p>Web content does not restrict use of input modalities available on a platform except where the restriction is <a href="https://www.w3.org/TR/WCAG21/#dfn-essential" data-link-type="dfn">essential</a>, required to ensure the security of the content, or required to respect user settings.</p>
 </blockquote>
 <p class="persona"><a href="https://www.w3.org/WAI/people-use-web/user-stories/#reporter">Reporter</a> with repetitive stress injury who uses voice recognition software:</p>
 <div class="quotes">